About Us

 Claire Price - Director & Speech Pathologist

-BBehavSc(Psych), MSpPathSt, GradCertEd(LrngDiff), CPSP
+BBehavSc(Psych), MSpPathSt, GradCertEd(LrngDiff), GDipPsych(Adv), CPSP

 Claire is passionate about building relationships with her clients and creating a community of support around clients and their families.
-Her clinical experience and post-graduate training assist her to create individualised and holistic therapy sessions that help children and adults reach their potential.
-Claire is also an advocate for the Speech Pathology profession and supporting early career Speech Pathologists.
+Her clinical experience and post-graduate training assist her to create individualised and holistic therapy sessions that help children reach their potential.

 Claire has completed additional training in the following evidence based programs: